Competent cells (NEB stable)

 Note

-Usually, it takes 2-2.5 hours to reach 0.4-0.6 OD(600nm).
-Check the OD after ~90 min to estimate how long it will take—consider that bacteria double approximately every 30 min.
+Usually, it takes 2-2.5 hours to reach 0.4-0.6 OD (600 nm).
+Check the OD after ~90 min to estimate how much longer it will take—consider that bacteria double approximately every 30 min.
 Be careful not to overshoot!
 If so, you’ll need to restart the 100 mL culture.

-2. Using the Zymo Mix & Go! kit (stored in green bin in Deli fridge), prepare 10 mL of 1X Wash Buffer and 10 mL of 1X Competent Buffer by diluting the 2X solutions with Dilution Buffer.
+Using the Zymo Mix & Go! kit (stored in green bin in Deli fridge), prepare 10 mL of 1X Wash Buffer and 10 mL of 1X Competent Buffer by diluting the 2X solutions with Dilution Buffer.
 At this point, set the centrifuge to 4ºC to cool and label 100 Eppendorf tubes with the strain (e.g., “NS” for NEB Stable).
-Mark each labeled tube with a unique color from any competent cells remaining in the freezer.
+Mark each labeled tube in the batch with a color different from those of any competent cells remaining in the freezer (the whole batch should be the same color).

-4. Remove the supernatant completely and suspend the pellet GENTLY with 10 mL of ice-cold 1X Wash Buffer.
+Remove the supernatant completely and suspend the pellet GENTLY with 10 mL of ice-cold 1X Wash Buffer.
+Bleach the collected supernatant for 20 min and dispose down the sink.

 Important